alanbuxton/syracuse-neo/dump/README.md

+# Purpose of this folder

+This folder must contain a `relevant_geo.csv` file for your installation to run.

+It also offers some example `ttl` (RDF) files for illustration purposes, but most likely you will want to populate your local Neo4j database either with the cypher file or dump.

+The relevant files are in Google Drive due to their size: https://drive.google.com/drive/folders/11Iec_wFKkEvRrbmZjUkWNfrZdzqguMBe?usp=sharing

 ## Geonames location data

-You need to put `relevant_geo.csv` from https://drive.google.com/file/d/1m4l2UyTfC3_ZaUDw1UVazn0ZwAHpY1sb/view?usp=sharing into this folder.
+Download [`relevant_geo.csv`](https://drive.google.com/file/d/1m4l2UyTfC3_ZaUDw1UVazn0ZwAHpY1sb/view?usp=sharing) into this folder.

+## Loading your database

-## Neo4j dump
+### Neo4j dump

-There is a `syracuse-sample-neo4j.dump` avaialable here: https://drive.google.com/file/d/1z4P0iPbTJvYcK8dot_mEMNCS1pMIEQjr/view?usp=sharing that can be imported into a bare Neo4J system.
+There is a [`syracuse-sample-neo4j.dump`](https://drive.google.com/file/d/1z4P0iPbTJvYcK8dot_mEMNCS1pMIEQjr/view?usp=sharing) that can be imported into a bare Neo4J system.
 It's small enough to fit into the free Aura DB tier.

+### Cypher file

-If you don't trust a binary file, here is the cypher export that was used to create this database: https://drive.google.com/file/d/15fzpZXGXLydaywcM03xebTw5hpj7UbiC/view?usp=sharing
+If you don't trust a binary file, here is the [cypher export](https://drive.google.com/file/d/15fzpZXGXLydaywcM03xebTw5hpj7UbiC/view?usp=sharing) that was used to create this database.
+You can import this cypher export with
+`cat /path/to/syracuse-sample-neo4j.cypher | ./bin/cypher-shell -u neo4j -p <password>`

-## RDF
+### RDF

-`sample_dump.ttl` dumpfile is a small sample of the available data.
-This is smaller than the Neo4j dump and is intended as a quick start for loading RDF into your local installation.
+`full_dump_XXX.ttl` dumpfiles are a tiny sample of the available data.
+They are far smaller than the Neo4j dump and are intended as a quick start for loading RDF into your local installation.

-Assuming you have an empty Neo4J v5 database set up for neosemantics (see https://alanbuxton.wordpress.com/2023/04/21/getting-started-with-neo4j-and-neosemantics/) you can import this file with:
+Assuming you have an empty [Neo4J v5 database set up for neosemantics](https://alanbuxton.wordpress.com/2023/04/21/getting-started-with-neo4j-and-neosemantics/) you can import this file with:

 `python import_export.py dump`

+(You need to run this from the project root directory)